smbutterfield/ibmt17-18/abc-tutorial.md

 ### Existing Tutorials

-Because ABC notation is a well-established notation method, there are many websites that offer excellent tutorials on how to enter music using this method.
+Because ABC notation is a well-established notation standard, there are many websites that offer excellent tutorials on how to enter music using this method.
 If you would like to learn more about the advanced capabilities of ABC Notation, please visit:

 [**Steve Manfsfield's ABC Notation tutorial**](http://www.lesession.co.uk/abc/abc_notation.htm) - an excellent place to start